MichaelScript/kubernetes-mongodb/README.md

 Working mongodb replica sets with kubernetes

-First generate a secret using the generate secret script `sh generate-secret.sh`
+You'll need a secret for your mongodb key if you don't have one already: `sh generate-secret.sh`

 ```
 kubectl create -f mongodb.yaml